ericrenone/FERN-Free-Energy-Register-Navigation/README.md

 **Framework:** FERN · FELD · ODES · GRAIN · LOOK · LKTL · MHLT · TGLT

 **Status Tags:** [T] = Theorem (proven) · [C] = Open conjecture · [H] = Working hypothesis

-**This framework is the synthesis identified as missing in the FELD vs. SOTA comparison: the derivation of FELD's Riemannian K from a multi-agent FEP system, with register topology as a property of the shared generative model structure.
-No prior paper contains this derivation.**